College of Charleston Scholarships (2026–2027)

 Do I need to apply separately?
 No—most scholarships are automatic with admission.
 Just apply to CofC by the deadline.
 National Merit has its own steps.

 Does CofC superscore?
-Yes, the College of Charleston superscores the SAT and ACT, which can boost eligibility for higher award tiers.
+Yes, the College of Charleston superscores the SAT and ACT, boosting eligibility for top award tiers.

 Can these awards stack?
-Some can combine with state scholarships, but tuition-only programs (like Palmetto Fellows + Val/Sal guarantee) may cap stacking at full tuition.
+Some awards stack with state scholarships, but tuition-only programs (like Palmetto Fellows + Val/Sal guarantee) may cap stacking at full tuition.

 Do test-optional students qualify?
-Yes, students applying test-optional are still considered for merit, though higher awards may lean on GPA and course rigor.
+Yes, test-optional admits are considered for merit, though higher awards lean on GPA and course rigor.

 🏆 Competitive Scholarships